 Tips for Sizing Dog Boots & Socks

 Dog boots are one of the most challenging types of apparel to size.
-There are many different styles of boots, and not all of them will work for every paw shape or size.
+There are many different styles of boots, and not all of them will work for every pair of front legs.

 - Not every paw will be the same size.
 Front paws and back paws often differ, sometimes enough to require different boot sizes.
 Make sure you measure all of their paws.